Salaah01/django-action-triggers/docs/source/index.rst

 Supported Actions
 -----------------

-- **Webhook Actions**: Send HTTP requests to specified URLs when triggers are activated.
+- **Webhooks**: Send HTTP requests to specified URLs when triggers are activated.
-- **Message Broker Actions**: Send messages to messaging brokers like Kafka and RabbitMQ.
+- **Message Brokers**: Send messages to messaging brokers like Kafka and RabbitMQ.
+- **Actions**: Execute other actions such as invoking an AWS Lambda function.

 Key Features
 ============